Skip to content

 Volumes

-Each process may also have a list of volumes that are mounted to the container.
+Volumes are shared among all workers within a service.
+Each service may have a list of volumes that are mounted to its workers’ containers.
 These volumes are Docker Swarm volumes, which provide persistent storage for your services.

 Docker Swarm volumes offer several benefits: